-3. OUR ETHOS
+3. Our Ethos

 Our ethos is to provide quality care in a family home.
 We ensure that all young people that we care for have positive childhood memories filled with warmth, care, friendship, laughter, adventure, fulfilment and more; all within a nurturing family environment.
-The views, wishes, aspirations and feelings of our young people are central to everything we do, because we are here to support and promote the growth of young people in several areas, including their strengths, reaching their potential, and celebrating their individual achievements.
+The views, wishes and aspirations of our young people are central to everything we do.
+We are here to support and promote their growth, help them to reach their potential and celebrate their individual achievements.